Adventureland

 and

-Robert Boyd,
+Robert Boyd

 Just past the western border of the Veranda, the throughways, plazas and shops have taken on an air of chaos.
 The patios opposite the Swiss Family Treehouse were once the furthest flung seating option for Veranda patrons, with shade and a view of both the street and the Treehouse.
 Since 1994 those alcoves were often used for character greetings and Disney Vacation Club kiosks.

-Safari Club Arcade, which disappeared in early 1972 and thereby became the Magic Kingdom's first extinction.
-The second was Colonel Hathi's Safari Club, a shop that lasted much longer, until 1990, when it was replaced by Island Supply Co.
-At that time the merchandise went from a tropical clothing and sundries selection to one of anything vaguely outdoor or nature-related...the same types of things you can find in a mall's "Discovery/Museum" store.
-The store was shortly thereafter amended with a covered patio to the south, replete with topiaries-to-go, little fountains and other bits of crap that give the shop a Kmart Garden Center feel.
+The adjacent portico connecting Frontierland and Adventureland is much the same as ever, as are the restrooms, and the west side still opens into the space now occupied by Island Supply Co.
+There were, however, two earlier “tenants” making use of that property.
+The first was the Safari Club Arcade, which disappeared in early 1972 and thereby became the Magic Kingdom’s first extinction.
+The second was Colonel Hathi’s Safari Club, a shop that lasted much longer, until 1990, when it was replaced by Island Supply Co.
+At that time the merchandise went from a tropical clothing and sundries selection to one of anything vaguely outdoor or nature-related…the same types of things you can find in a mall’s “Discovery/Museum” store.
+The store was shortly thereafter amended with a covered patio to the south, replete with topiaries-to-go, little fountains and other bits of nonsense that gave the shop a Kmart Garden Center feel.
 The selection has since reverted to clothing sales.

 A similar set of changes was enacted upon many of the shops in the nearby Adventureland Bazaar area.
-Tropic Toppers, where you could browse a variety of hats (just none replicating exactly those worn by nearby Jungle Cruise skippers - a common guest inquiry), became the Zanzibar Shell Company in 1988.
-Only a year prior, The Magic Carpet and Oriental Imports, Ltd. had merged under the banner of The Elephant's Trunk and in doing so were the first Adventureland shops to be reinvented.
+Tropic Toppers, where you could browse a variety of hats (just none replicating exactly those worn by nearby Jungle Cruise skippers – this was once a common guest inquiry), became the Zanzibar Shell Company in 1988.
+Only a year prior, The Magic Carpet and Oriental Imports, Ltd. had merged under the banner of The Elephant’s Trunk and in doing so were the first Adventureland shops to be reinvented.
 All of these shops lined a small courtyard that was also bordered by Traders of Timbuktu, the Tiki Tropic Shop and an octagonal covered patio that joined the two latter establishments.

 This patio was the original performance space for Adventureland's long-lived J.P. and the Silver Stars steel drum band.
 The group helped reinforce the atmosphere area and even contributed a performance, "Adventureland Delight," to the 1973 album A Musical Souvenir of Walt Disney World's Magic Kingdom.
 They moved down into Caribbean Plaza later on, opening up the octagon for live bird exhibitions and, finally, merchandise sales.
 The lady with the maracas did not endure into the 1980s, ultimately leaving the men to beat out island sounds on their own.
 Before she departed, however, the band cut a 1976 album, Walt Disney World's Adventureland Steel Band, which is now an extremely rare park souvenir.

 The large plaza between that cluster of shops, the Jungle Cruise and the Tropical Serenade was at one point the central point of Adventureland.
-With the tremendous "Sunshine Pavilion" (the original name for the whole of the thatched-roof facility comprised by Tropical Serenade and the Sunshine Tree Terrace) looming in the background, this area served as its own hub.
-It was filled with planters, bench and table seating and abutted by the slow-moving terraced waterfalls on the ea
+With the tremendous “Sunshine Pavilion” (the original name for the whole of the thatched-roof facility comprised by Tropical Serenade and the Sunshine Tree Terrace) looming in the background, this area served as its own hub.
+It was filled with planters, bench and table seating and abutted by the slow-moving terraced waterfalls on the eastern side of the Tropical Serenade (Enchanted Tiki Room) building.
+As with those at the land’s entrance, the concrete planters in this plaza were sculpted to look like volcanic rock in 1991.
+The planter closest to the Tropical Serenade’s entrance was also endowed with a monstrous carved head, which has since been removed.

 To the south, an original Magic Kingdom ticket booth operated until 1980.
 It later became a merchandise outlet called the Adventureland Kiosk until 1985, when it was renamed Bwana Bob's - a reference to Bob Hope, the hilariously unfunny man who made a safari-themed film entitled "Call Me Bwana" in 1963 and also presided over some of the WDW opening ceremonies in 1971.